noa-beyond/eopgp-chdm/README.md

 noa-chdm noa-pgaas-chdm -v config/config_service.json
 ```

-Also note that the PGaaS listens on the `noa.chdm.request` kafka topic and replies to the `noa.chdm.response` kafka topic.
+Also note that the service listens on the `noa.chdm.request` kafka topic and replies to the `noa.chdm.response` kafka topic.

 Please note that in the aforementioned commands you can replace:
     * `[./data]` with the folder where the downloaded data will be stored.
 The default location is "./data"